Sociology (SOCI)

 3 Units (LEC 48-54)

-This course involves the analysis of relationships between the behavior of individuals and the structure, functions, and processes of society.
-Topics to be covered in this course include: attitude formation and change, beliefs, attribution, social persuasion, social facilitation, group influences, prejudice, aggression, attraction, altruism, and conflict. *Cross-listed as PSYC-105H.
+This course involves the analysis of relationships among the behavior of individuals and the structure, functions, and processes of society.
+Topics to be covered in this course include: attitude formation and change, beliefs, social bias, attribution theory, social persuasion, conformity, obedience, social facilitation, group influences, cognitive dissonance, prejudice, aggression, attraction, altruism, and conflict. *Cross-listed as PSYC-105H.

 Prerequisite: Acceptance into the Honors Enrichment Program.